A Critical History of Poverty Finance

 Bernards offers an astute analysis of the current fintech fad, contextualised through a detailed colonial history of development finance, that ultimately reveals the neoliberal vision of poverty alleviation for the pipe dream it is.

 Nick Bernards is Associate Professor of Global Sustainable Development at the University of Warwick.
-He is the author of The Global Governance of Precarity: Primitive Accumulation and the Politics of Irregular Work.
+He is the author of A Critical History of Poverty Finance: Colonial Roots and Neoliberal Failures and The Global Governance of Precarity: Primitive Accumulation and the Politics of Irregular Work.

 'Nick Bernards has crafted the definitive account of the history of poverty finance, skilfully revealing its entanglements with the uneven development of capitalism'- Susanne Soederberg, Professor of Global Political Economy at Queen's University, Canada

 ‘In this outstanding history of poverty finance, Nick Bernards show that financial exclusion persists not because of a lack of design or fancy technology but because the problem of uneven development is persistent and structural’- Andrew Leyshon, Emeritus Professor of Economic Geography at the University of Nottingham